CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_web_with_python.md

 ### SQL
 #### How can you connect your application to a database server?
 What are the possible ways?
 *I need a connection string and a connection object from the database provider to set a session with the database server.
-For phyton we can use the psycopg2 module api's to connect an application with psql database.*
+For Python we can use the psycopg2 module api's to connect an application with psql database.*

 `Everything On One Server`:<br>
 *The entire environment resides on a single server.
 For a typical web application, that would include the web server, application server, and database server.*